-Want to know your supplement ingredients without needing a biomedical engineering degree to decipher the label?
+Want to understand your supplement ingredients without needing a biomedical engineering degree to decipher the label?
 You’re not alone.
 More consumers are seeking “clean label” products that offer transparent and simple labels.
 The market research firm Euromonitor estimates clean label global food and supplement sales will rise from $165 billion in 2015 to $180 billion by 2020.
-Boost sales by creating clean labels to attract these buyers.
+Boost sales by creating clean labels to attract buyers seeking transparency.

 What exactly does clean label mean?
 It’s confusing because no formal agreed-upon definition exists.
 This stems from consumers desiring a variety of product characteristics: transparency, USDA organic, no artificial ingredients, non-GMO, hormone and antibiotic free, and locally grown.